pydicom/pynetdicom/docs/scu_examples.rst

             # Read the DICOM dataset from file 'dcmfile'
             dataset = read_file('dcmfile')

-            # If the dataset contains ambiguous VRs then they will need to
-            #   be set to be set prior to sending
             # Send a DIMSE C-STORE request to the peer
             status = assoc.send_c_echo(dataset)
             print('C-STORE status: %s' %status)